impress-org/support-manual/principles-of-providing-excellent-support/tone-guide.md

 # Communicating Effectively (aka the “Tone Guide”)

 We are our customer’s wise friend, not a corporate policy enforcer or policy defender.
 We want our customers to succeed, and we are the guide to help them when they need it.
-Our customer is James Bond, we are Q: equipping them with the tools, resources, and knowledge to win the day.
+Our customer is James Bond, we are Q: equipping them with the tools, resources, and knowledge to win the day<sup>*</sup>.
 To that end, our tone is marked by these qualities (with the helpful acronym CREW):

 * **C**onfident, not Apologetic
 * **R**esults Oriented, not Argumentative